 The Mancunian icon is back to stay.
-After stating almost two years ago on his infamous Twitter handle that he had no intentions to pursue a solo career, Liam Gallagher now finds himself gearing up for a tour — off the back of his upcoming debut album — that will take him through to 2018
+After stating almost two years ago on his infamous Twitter Account that he had no intentions to pursue a solo career, Liam Gallagher now finds himself gearing up for a tour — off the back of his upcoming debut album — that will take him through to 2018

 AC: Are you going to be tweaking and changing things on the record right up until the release?
 Is that something you’ve ever done with your music?

-LG: The record has been finished for a bit now.
+LIAM: The record has been finished for a bit now.
 I don’t intend to revisit it.
 I’ve never been one to come back to it numerous times; I’m not a muso like that.

 ‘As You Were’ consists of 12 tracks (plus an extra three on the Deluxe Edition), which comes in at just under 45 minutes.